mpaduano/Nethunter-Kernel-Builder-GTA4XLWIFI/README.md

-This repo is a fixed version of the "Bluejay kali nethunter kernel repo'
+This repo is a version of the nethunter kernel repo for the gta4xlwifi